Hawaii: State government

 The state government of Hawaii is modeled after the federal government with adaptations originating from the kingdom era of Hawaiian history.
-As codified in the Constitution of Hawaii, there are three branches of government: executive, legislative and judicial.
+As codified in the Constitution of Hawaii, there are three branches of government: executive, legislative, and judicial, although the Office of Hawaiian Affairs is often referred to as the fourth branch of government as it does not fall under the other three branches.
 The executive branch is led by the Governor of Hawaii, who is assisted by the Lieutenant Governor of Hawaii, both of whom are elected on the same ticket.
 The governor is the only state public official elected statewide; all others are appointed by the governor.
 The lieutenant governor acts as the Secretary of State.
 The governor and lieutenant governor oversee twenty agencies and departments from offices in the State Capitol.
 The official residence of the governor is Washington Place.

 The legislative branch consists of the bicameral Hawaii State Legislature, which is composed of the 51-member Hawaii House of Representatives led by the Speaker of the House, and the 25-member Hawaii Senate led by the President of the Senate.
 The Legislature meets at the State Capitol.
 The unified judicial branch of Hawaii is the Hawaii State Judiciary.
-The state's highest court is the Supreme Court of Hawaii, which uses Aliiōlani Hale as its chambers.
+The state's highest court is the Supreme Court of Hawaii, which uses Aliʻiōlani Hale as its chambers.

 Federal government

 Hawaii is represented in the United States Congress by two senators and two representatives.
 As of 2023, all four seats are held by Democrats.
 Former representative Ed Case was elected in 2018 to the 1st congressional district.
 Jill Tokuda represents the 2nd congressional district, representing the rest of the state, which is largely rural and semi-rural.

 Brian Schatz is the senior United States senator from Hawaii.
 He was appointed to the office on December 26, 2012, by Governor Neil Abercrombie, following the death of former senator Daniel Inouye.
+Schatz then won the 2014 special election, and the 2016 and 2022 regular elections in Hawaii as Senator.

 The state's junior senator is Mazie Hirono, the former representative from the second congressional district.
+She won in the 2012, 2018, and 2024 elections for Senator in Hawaii, following the retirement of Daniel Akaka.
 Hirono is the first female Asian American senator and the first Buddhist senator.

 Hawaii incurred the biggest seniority shift between the 112th and 113th Congresses.
 The state went from a delegation consisting of senators who were first and twenty-first in seniority to their respective replacements, relative newcomers Schatz and Hirono.

 Federal officials in Hawaii are based at the Prince Kūhiō Federal Building near the Aloha Tower and Honolulu Harbor.
 The Federal Bureau of Investigation, Internal Revenue Service and the Secret Service maintain their offices there; the building is also the site of the federal District Court for the District of Hawaii and the United States Attorney for the District of Hawaii.